SniperPickAxe/FVT-fabric-modified/README.md

 * ### AutoReconnect

     Will try to automatically reconnect you to the server you got disconnected from.
 Number of tries and the time after which it tries to reconnect you are configurable.

+* ### Horse Stats

+    Horses, donkeys and mules have a "Stats" button which upon hover shows it's health, speed and jump height.

+* ### Offhand AutoEat (keybindable)

+    Will automatically eat the food in your offhand as soon as you loose enough hunger for it to be fully utilized, will also eat if your health is low.

 * ### Invisible Offhand (keybindable)